Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 He was asked about the ad market for newspapers.

-He said, What ad market?
+He said, what ad market?

-Sam Zell said, What ad market?
+Sam Zell said, what ad market?

 They have historically been monopolies in their local markets.

-They've been insulated from reality, and all of a sudden, that's why every other business deserves to be cut back.
+And all of a sudden, that's why every other business deserves to be cut back.

 Every other business needs to be attacked when seeking a profit.

-But when the newspapers lay people off, which by the way, newspapers laying people off is the equivalent of the Obama campaign cutting back staff.
+But when the newspapers lay people off, which, by the way, newspapers laying people off is the equivalent of the Obama campaign cutting back staff.

 Let's face it.